 - Send a message to all your clients via an SMS campaign or an email

-- Send another message to any clients that have an upcoming booking.
-They need to hear that you can no longer take their booking and they need to reschedule.
+- Send another message to any clients that have an upcoming booking to let them know you can no longer take their booking and that they need to reschedule.

 Check out our blog on using SMS campaigns for more ideas and message templates.

 Step 4.
 Turn off your reminders and other automatic messages

 You won’t want clients getting messages while you’re closed and it’s easier to reschedule appointments to when you reopen if you don’t cancel or delete those bookings.

 - Delete any Reminder, Did not show, or Booking changes messages.
 If you’ve customised these messages, they’ll still be there when you restart them

 - Pause any Follow up or Rebooking messages

 - Check if you have any staff notifications and turn these off too